 3.4.1 Types of information and scales of applications

-The modelling outputs produced by the GGMI will initially consist of global gridded fields at 1x1° spatial resolution.
+The modelling outputs produced by the GGGW will initially consist of global gridded fields at 1x1° spatial resolution.
 These outputs can then be further processed to a downstream cascade of products and to support applications at larger or smaller scales and for individual sectors.
-Various examples of such downstream applications are discussed below, but note that while these applications will depend on and build on GGMI output, the development of them is beyond the scope of the initial implementation of GGMI.
+Various examples of such downstream applications are discussed below, but note that while these applications will depend on and build on GGGW output, the development of them is beyond the scope of the initial implementation of GGGW.

-Through aggregation the GGMI output can directly support the global stocktake mandated under the Paris Agreement.
+Through aggregation the GGGW output can directly support the global stocktake mandated under the Paris Agreement.
 Ocean and large-scale land carbon exchange processes can be informed by regional scale GHG information.
 National scale information will be critical to support national inventory reporting.
 Subnational information will support policies for states, provinces, and urban areas.
 Resolving emissions related to individual sectors such as agriculture or a specific industry will be particularly useful for subnational actors.

 3.4.2 Understanding users and their needs at different scales